ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Capsules MUST be forwarded unmodified by intermediaries, with the exception of the DATAGRAM capsule.
-An intermediary that understands the request semantics enough to know that capsules are in use MAY parse, add, or remove DATAGRAM capsules; see {{datagram-capsule}}.
+An intermediary that understands the request semantics enough to know that capsules are in use MAY convert between QUIC DATAGRAM frames and DATAGRAM capsules; see {{datagram-capsule}}.
 Definitions of new Capsule Types MAY specify optional custom intermediary processing.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently drop that Capsule.